keith-E/Porky/README.md

 ```

 ## Train Object Detection Model with TensorFlow
-The goal of this section is to use TensorFlow to train your custom model using Transfer Learning.
-While creating your own Machine Learning model can be extremely rewarding, that process typically involves much configuration, troubleshooting, and training/validating time.
-A very costly process.
-However, with Transfer Learning, you can minimize all three fronts by choosing an already proven model to customize with your own dataset.
+The goal of this section is to use TensorFlow to train your custom model using [transfer learning](https://en.wikipedia.org/wiki/Transfer_learning).
+While creating your own Machine Learning model from the ground up can be extremely rewarding, that process typically involves much more configuration, troubleshooting, and training/validating time... which can be a costly process.
+However, with transfer tearning, you can minimize all three fronts by choosing an already proven model to customize with your own dataset.

 #### Create Your Dataset
 First, you'll want to create your own dataset.
 You can do this by utilizing popular [public datasets](https://towardsdatascience.com/the-50-best-public-datasets-for-machine-learning-d80e9f030279) or by creating your own.
 I chose to create my own dataset for this project in an attempt to create a more unique classification.
 This process basically follows two steps: gather your data into a collection (with proper filenames to help organization, ie: piggy-1.png, piggy-2.png, etc) and label/annotate your data (label the regions of interest, ie: drawing a rectangle on the object you're classifying in the image and label it appropriately).